 In the Company's financial statements, investments in associated undertakings are accounted at fair value.
 Changes in the fair value of associated undertakings are recognised in other comprehensive income.
-Fair value is determined by using valuation techniques that are commonly accepted such as the present value technique, and other valuation techniques.
+Fair value is determined by using valuation techniques that are commonly accepted.